-An Area of the game that I see most amateurs struggle with are the short finesse shots from around the putting surface.
+An Area of the game that our teaching professionals see most amateurs struggle with are the short finesse shots from around the putting surface.
 This is usually the result of a poor mental image, technique, or a lack of attention.

 Most players do not realize that a chip shot is basically a putt with a lofted club.
 There are a few set-up differences between putting and chipping, but the motion is identical.

 Both set-ups start with a neutral grip, so one hand does not dominate the other.

 Regardless of whether you're making a full or less than full swing, start with the shaft of the club horizontal to the ground.
 With the club head closer to your eyes, you will have a better chance of squaring the scoring grooves to your target.

 Ensure that your palms are facing each other, place the handle in the tips of your fingers and place the pads of your thumbs on opposite sides of the center line.
 Check that the crease between both thumbs and index fingers are parallel to each other and point between your back shoulder and ear.

 Most poorly struck chips are the result of a misconception of how to hit this shot.
 I see the majority of poor chippers trying to lift or scoop the ball into the air.
 They believe that they need to get under or hit up on the ball to elevate it off the ground.

 The only shot where you strike the ball in an ascending direction is when the ball is teed up.
 And that is not because the clubhead is moving in a vertical direction, your just catching the ball on the upward arc of the swing.
 This is why you position the ball with a driver, closer to your front foot.
 Generally, it is near the instep of your front foot.

 Getting the ball airborne when it lies on the ground is achieved with a descending motion.
 It is the loft of the club that elevates the ball off the ground.